 - Mark Allen Weiss.
 Data Structures and Problem Solving Using Java (4th edition).
 Addison-Wesley, 2013.

 - Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
 Introduction to Algorithms (3rd edition).
 The MIT Press, 2009.

 The course consists of lectures and lab sessions.
 In the laboratory, students design, analyse and implement algorithms.
 Some lab sessions are dedicated to the programming project assessment.

 Any student involved in fraud (detected immediately or afterwards, on the pratical project, tests, or examination) will fail the course.

-- Combined grades of the 2 individual tests.
-The first test is worth 20% of the final grade and the second test 50% of the final grade (NT).
+- Combined grades of 2 tests, the first being 20% of the final grade and the second 50% of the final grade (NT).
 Test scores are rounded to the tenth.
 The Theoretical-Practical (NT) component of assessment thus has the value of 70% on the final grade with the following formula

 - On appeal, the grade of the two tests is replaced by the exam grade, which is worth 70% (NT) of the final grade.